Skip to main content

 As a new writer, you could get yourself noticed by entering screenwriting competitions.
 These competitions are run by broadcasters and regional screen agencies to discover new talent.

-You can also find advice about submitting your work to the BBC at BBC Writers.
+You can also find advice about submitting your work through schemes like:

-Create a LinkedIn profile to connect with people in the industry and make sure you have a portfolio to show your skills.
+Create a LinkedIn profile to connect with people in the industry and make sure you have a portfolio to show off your writing skills.

 Further information